keyboardio/Kaleidoscope/README.md

 > triggered from if it was triggered by a key.
 The playback functions
 > do not use these properties, but they are available, would one want to create
 > a macro that needs to know which key triggered it.
+>
+> When the macro was not triggered by a key the value of these properties are
+> unspecified.

 ## Macro helpers